vuejs/docs/src/api/application-config.md

 Define merging strategies for custom options.

 The merge strategy receives the value of that option defined on the parent and child instances as the first and second arguments, respectively.
-The context application instance is passed as the third argument.

 - **See also:** [Custom Option Merging Strategies](../guide/mixins.html#custom-option-merge-strategies)